cedric-vr/credchain-privacy/README.md

 ```

 # Privacy Preserving Mechanisms
 This repo includes two privacy preserving mechanism prototypes to calculate and verify that a university degree has been issued after a specific date (Unix timestamp).
+Run the commands in the upmost folder of the repo.

 ## 1) Zero-Knowledge Proof
 ```shell